sloloris/hb-final-project/README.md

 components display parts of the UI based on the state, which is passed to them via their containers

 ... is the spread operator - it flattens the obj1 in obj2 = {...obj1, key: value} into obj2

+thunk is a function that returns another function containing "dispatch" as input dispatch sends action to store